avyas26/kubernetes-the-hard-way-on-azure/docs/01-prerequisites.md

 ### Install the Microsoft Azure CLI 2.0

-In this lab I will be using [MobaXterm](https://mobaxterm.mobatek.net/) to run the Azure CLI.
+In this lab we will be using [MobaXterm](https://mobaxterm.mobatek.net/) to run the Azure CLI.
 Follow the [documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli) to Install Azure CLI on Windows.

+> MobaXterm has local terminal features that allow to run Unix commands on your local Windows computer [Start Local Terminal](https://mobaxterm.mobatek.net/documentation.html#2_2)

 Verify the Microsoft Azure CLI 2.0 version is 2.1.0 or higher: